ProlificsPanther/MasterDetailTemplate/README.md

 # MasterDetailTemplate
 A simple  MasterDetail HTML Template that helps in designing Responsive Panther Web screen with AJAX and JQuery calls.
-Below is the screenshot of the completed MasterDetail screen in the Brower.
+Below is the screenshot of the completed MasterDetail screen in the Browser.
 Latest Bootstrap libraries were used to transform the plan screen into a modern, responsive screen.
 It includes AJAX and JQuery calls to fetch the data by on click function on Bootstrap Datatable.

 ![](MasterDetail.PNG)